Find the therapist that best suits your needs.

 Email: Krista@lakesideclinical.ca

-Therapist, Clinical Social Worker
+Therapist, Registered Social Worker

 Jessica Alderliesten, MSW, RSW